 Mixed Media Iis all about nontraditional art.
 Every project in this class is based totally on the elements and principles of design and color theory while using different media.
 This is a great way for those students who “can’t do art” to get their feet wet.
 The student will also be taught the importance of the process to reach the end result.

 Mixed Media II is for the non-traditional artist who has completed Mixed Media I and is ready to keep thinking outside the box when choosing media for each project.
 All projects in this class are 3D and include focuses on Native American art, Jasper Johns inspired work, Michelangelo, Alexander Calder, and more.
 Be ready to get your hands dirty.

 Exploring Art I reinforces art foundations.
 The elements and principles of design are reviewed and applied to famous works of art, drawing skills conclude with a multiple objects still life as well as the ever popular portraits of teachers and staff, color facts and painting skills are increased including a monochromatic painting and students are challenged with representational art to produce a non¬traditional, mixed media self-portrait.

 Exploring Art II uses the knowledge and skills from Exploring Art 1 and incorporates them into each project.
 Many mediums are explored: watercolor, linoleum block printing, oil pastels, and wire sculptures as well as incorporating technology.
 Students are responsible for compositions on most projects.

-High School Drawing class is for students who love to draw.
-They already know how to represent form and see value.
-This class focuses on student chosen composition and various media – charcoal (white and black), pointillism, pen techniques, chalk pastel and Prismacolor.
+High School Drawing is for students who love to draw.
+They already know how to represent form and see the value.
+This class focuses on student chosen composition and various media – charcoal (white and black), pointillism, pen techniques, chalk pastel, and Prismacolor.